Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-The car is vibrating excessively and gets worse the longer that you drive.
+The car is vibrating excessively and gets worse the longer you drive.

 Solution:

 This will either be a faulty engine mount or a worn transmission mount.
-Both are made out of rubber and will wear out if your car has a lot of miles on the clock.
-Check for signs of wear and order replacement mounts from our parts list.
+Both are made of rubber and will deteriorate if your car has covered many miles.
+Look for signs of wear and order replacement mounts from our parts list.

 Difficulty level